Skip advert

 Advertisement - Article continues below

 We don’t need to tell you that soot isn’t a good thing – it’s proven to negatively affect the environment and people’s health.
-Diesel particulate filters exist to capture the soot produced by a diesel engine and prevent it from being emitted through the exhaust into the atmosphere.
+Diesel particulate filters exist to capture the soot produced by a diesel engine, trapping particles above a certain size that contribute to several ailments and lung diseases, and prevent it from being emitted through the exhaust into the atmosphere.

 DPFs have been mandatory on diesel cars since 2009, but many diesels sold before that date were sold with them already as manufacturers aimed to get ahead of the legislation and cash in on buyer demand for greener and more efficient engines.